Tea Party

 What we are observing, then, is a populist movement that has

-it professes to love so tenderly-a form of class animosity that rages
+people it professes to love so tenderly-a form of class animosity

-against a shadowy “elite” while enthroning a new aristocracy of
+that rages against a shadowy “elite” while enthroning a

 the Matter with Kansas: Thomas Frank)